albertcyhe/qspiopy/docs/new_alignment_plan.md

 ## Current State (A-series focus)

 * Snapshot pipeline is solid: `FrozenModel` loads full CSV/TXT artifacts, the integrator reproduces example1/example2 baselines, and instrumentation shows all intermediate signals.
+* PD‑1 white-box has **structural parity** with SimBiology:
+  - `matlab/scripts/dev_pd1_training_probe.m` dumps raw synapse states + Reaction 89–92 RHS vs finite differences for any scenario.
+  - `scripts/dev_pd1_probe_diff.py` replays those probes through `PD1WhiteboxModel`, and RMSE is now O(10⁻²–10⁻¹).
+The remaining mismatch to the legacy parquet is due to MATLAB-side postprocessing; we no longer block on it.
+  - `scripts/export_pd1_clean_training.py` can reintegrate the scenarios to produce a “clean ODE” training parquet if/when we decide to regenerate the data.
-* PD‑1 / geometry outputs are still driven by runtime modules:
+* `alignment_driver_block` still owns PD‑1 / geometry in the runtime:
-  - `alignment_driver_block` now runs a dose-driven PK state, PD‑1 binding ODE (kon/koff/k_int), and a logistic tumour-volume follower; parameters live in both `parameters/example1_parameters.json` and the exported snapshot CSV.
+  - Includes the dose-driven PK state, PD‑1 binding ODE, and logistic volume follower; parameters live in both `parameters/example1_parameters.json` and snapshot CSVs.
   - Default bridge/geometry modules are disabled for scenario A1 to keep PD‑1/tumour volume under a single entry point.
 * MATLAB side `show_alignment_drivers.m` vs Python `scripts/dump_snapshot_semantics.py` outputs are stored under `artifacts/show_alignment_example1.txt` and `artifacts/show_snapshot_example1_filtered.txt`.
 They agree on the equations we care about, but exporter coverage still needs to be double‑checked before turning off the alignment layer.